Search

 The SECURE Act 2.0 provides a tax credit for eligible small businesses that do the following for military spouses who are non-highly compensated employees:

-• Make them immediately eligible for plan participation within two months of their start date
+• Make them immediately plan eligible and participate within two months of their start date.

 The tax credit applies for three years for each military spouse and is capped at $500.
 It equals the sum of $200 per military spouse and 100% of all employer contributions made on their behalf up to $300.